 Morphological variations of the Indochinese krait, a harmless snake that resembles a krait in appearance (Photo: Nguyen Van Tan).

 Identifying and distinguishing between kraits and pit vipers is not simple, even for those who have experience with snakes.
-Therefore, when encountering snakes with white or black stripes on their bodies, people should proactively stay away, instead of trying to identify and distinguish whether they are venomous snakes or not.
+Therefore, when encountering snakes with white or black bands on their bodies, people should proactively stay away, instead of trying to identify and distinguish whether they are venomous snakes or not.

 Krait - A venomous snake with characteristic yellow and black rings